-Underwater and on fire: climate change magnifies extremes
+Underwater and on fire: Climate change magnifies extremes

 “The story in the West is really going to be ... these hot dry summers getting worse and the fire compounded by decreasing precipitation,’’ said Columbia University climate scientist Richard Seager.
 “But in the eastern part more of the climate change impact story is going to be more intense precipitation.
 We see it in Sally.”

-North Carolina State climatologist Kathie Dello, a former deputy state climatologist in Oregon, this week was talking with friends abut the massive Oregon fires while she was huddled under a tent, dodging 4 inches of rain falling on the North Carolina mountains.
+North Carolina State climatologist Kathie Dello, a former deputy state climatologist in Oregon, this past week was talking with friends about the massive Oregon fires while she was huddled under a tent, dodging 4 inches of rain falling on the North Carolina mountains.

 “The things I worry about are completely different now,” Dello said.
 “We know the West has had fires and droughts.
 It’s hot and dry.
 We know the East has had hurricanes and it’s typically more wet.
 But we’re amping up both of those.”